MicrosoftDocs/defender-docs/exposure-management/get-started-exposure-management.md

 ms.date: 03/04/2024
 ---

-# Get started with Microsoft Security Exposure Management
+# Start using Microsoft Security Exposure Management

 This article describes how to start working with the [Microsoft Security Exposure Management](microsoft-security-exposure-management.md) dashboard.